wipa-frn/generate-qr-code/README.md

 ### User for Sign In

-Username : wipawadee
+Username : wipawadee<br />
 Password : 1234

-Username : chittaphon
+Username : chittaphon<br />
 Password : 1235

+### Project Detail

+- Users can log in by username and password.
+- Allow acess location and click button generate QR code.
+- Show QR Code information and QR code picture.
+- QR code expires in 2 minutes.